hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

     You can use [this site](https://www.latlong.net/) or in Google Maps, right click on a location to see its latitude and longitude:

     ![Screenshot of map of Newfoundland, with a white overlay containing its latitude and longitude.](./assets/lat-long.png)

+    Make sure to choose relatively accurate settings here; I think the species detection is influenced by the geographic location from which the recordings are made.

 5. In `Tools > Settings > Advanced Settings`---found at the bottom of the basic `Tools > Settings` page---set: